krayin/krayin-docs/docs/2.0/prologue/upgrade-guide.md

    Be cautious when using the seeder command as it may reset settings and categories.
 Add default settings manually if necessary.
    :::

-8. Create a symbolic link to link public assets to the storage folder by running the following command:
+8. Create a symbolic link to link public assets to the storage dictory by running the following command:

    ```sh
    php artisan storage:link
    ```

-9. Copy the contents of the previous version's folder (e.g., **`old-project/storage/app/public`**) to the corresponding folder in the latest version (e.g., **`new-project/storage/app/public`**).
+9. Copy the contents of the previous version's dictory (e.g., **`old-project/storage/app/public`**) to the corresponding dictory in the latest version (e.g., **`new-project/storage/app/public`**).

    ::: tip
    If your existing project depends on local storage, has changed paths, or requires previous logs, ensure to include those as well.